-Powell married first husband Gearhardt (Geary) Anthony Steffen, an insurance broker and former figure skater, in November 1949.
-Her MGM Schoolhouse friend Elizabeth Taylor was a bridesmaid.
+Jane Powell was a very young, sheltered 20-year-old when she married first husband Gearhardt (Geary) Anthony Steffen (age 26), an insurance broker and former figure skater, in November 1949.

 The following year, Jane was one of Elizabeth Taylor’s bridesmaids when she married Conrad Hilton, Jr. in 1950.

-Jane and Gearhardt's first child, son Gearhardt Anthony (G.A.
-"Jay") Steffen III was born in July 1951.
+Jane and Gearhardt’s first child, son Gearhardt Anthony (G.A.
+“Jay”) Steffen III (aka Geary Jr.) was born in July 1951.

 Their second child, daughter Suzanne (Sissy) Steffen, was born in November 1952.

 Gene Nelson And Other Co-Stars

 Jane Powell continued acting after her marriage and starred in the first of three movies with actress Debbie Reynolds, who played her sister in Two Weeks With Love (1950); co-incidentally, both Powell and Reynolds share an April 1st birthday.